Knowledge that is applicable to accomplishing things.

 What is Know-how?

 Know-how is knowledge that is applicable to accomplishing things.
 The term implies tacit abilities that are difficult to transfer from one person to another.
-For example, knowledge acquired in a classroom is typically not considered know-how.
-Hands-on processes such as work experience are the basis of know-how.
+Practice and experience are teh basis for know-how whereby it is acquired by doing.

 ProductivityThis is the complete list of articles we have written about productivity.